Associate Principal Investigator (PI) Scheme

 Step 2 - Register yourself

 Once the study you want to be the Associate PI for is registered, you can apply to become an Associate PI for that study at a site which is open and recruiting to the study.
-To apply to become an Associate PI you must obtain approval from the local PI and Clinical Trials Unit coordinating the trial.
-To do this, please complete the Associate PI Scheme Applicant Registration Form.
+To be an Associate PI, you must meet the Associate PI Scheme Applicant Eligibility Criteria.
+If you meet this criteria, then you must first obtain approval from the Local PI before you submit your application for the Scheme.
+Then you need to complete the Associate PI Scheme Applicant Registration Form.

-If you want to register for the Urgent Public Health Studies RECOVERY or REMAP-CAP please use the Associate PI Scheme Applicant Registration Form for COVID-19 Urgent Public Health Studies.
+If you want to register for any of the COVID-19 Studies, please use the Associate PI Scheme Applicant Registration Form for COVID-19 Studies.